phgrosjean/bookdown-test/docs/index.md

 <!-- Diagnose the user login status, example in English and in French -->

-Information about connected user build be {learndown} automatically:
+Information about connected user build be {learnitdown} automatically:

 ::: {.info}